 Purchased privately, from the same Academy that brought us Brave Emperor, a year ago - Aguiar Bloodstock - this strong, scopey and beautiful filly, comes highly recommended as being in precisely the same mould as last year’s private purchase Brave Emperor.

 A very early foal, (24th January), her pedigree is to die for.
 She’s from a family that has produced both Champion 2yo & 3yo’s and she’s by a sire, in Highland Reel, who won Group 1 races over a variety of middle distances, across 3 continents.
 She’s all class, this filly, in both pedigree and physique.

 She has immense presence, as you can see from her photo, and such scope for future improvement too.
 She’s very much a filly for both this year AND next.

 Here she is at Robson's (two more videos of her walk are in the gallery.)

-Obviously, from her work at home in January and throughout the busy month of February, preparations wise, over 3f & 4f etc, it’s impossible to say quite what her eventual level of ability will be in a few months’ time, over 7f and a mile, and potentially further next year, however, we’d like to pigeonhole her as a filly with some serious BLACK TYPE potential as the season progresses.
+Obviously, from her work at home in January and throughout the busy month of February, preparations wise, over 3f & 4f etc, it’s impossible to say quite what her eventual level of ability will be in a few months’ time, over 7f and a mile, and potentially further next year, however, we’d like to pigeonhole her as a filly with some black type potential as the season progresses.
 If that’s the case, then she’d represent fantastic value at her current market price, given her rather regal pedigree to boot.

+She looks another gem, with an initial yearling purchase, last Autumn, by the Aguiar Bloodstock team of just €22,000.
 She qualifies for Band C & D races initially, which, hopefully, will prove to be a happy hunting ground, early on in her career, before going on to much bigger and better things, we’d like to think!
 She is also IRE qualified (as you can see on her pedigree page.)
 This scheme awards a sales voucher of €10,000 to owners of Irish-bred winners of selected races across the Flat and National Hunt programmes in Ireland and Britain.